 - Novel proteins to feed our animals

-List of speakers (provisional)
+Selection of speakers

 |Dr. Harry Aiking||The Institute for Environmental Studies (IVM), Vrije Universiteit Amsterdam, The Netherlands|